Master-Oldu/master-azerbaijani-astro/src/pages/legal/terms-of-service.md

 # 2. Intellectual Property

-All content on this site — including text, images, graphics, blog posts, downloadable products, and the Master Azerbaijani brand — is owned by us or licensed to us.
+All content on this site, including text, images, graphics, blog posts, downloadable products, and the Master Azerbaijani brand, is owned by us or licensed to us.

-You may not:
+You **MAY NOT**:
 - Reproduce
 - Sell
 - Distribute
 - Modify
 any materials without written permission.

-Purchasing a digital download grants you **personal use only**, not commercial redistribution.
+Purchasing a digital download grants you **personal use only**, **NOT** commercial redistribution.

 ---